nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 In this interface, we define a `pure virtual function get_data_info`.
 This function will be called by our memory manager to get the data, and its address to backdoor to the SoC memory.

-Any object wishes to have data backdoored by the memory manager must implement this interface class and define this function.
+Any object wishes to have data backdoored by the memory manager must implement this interface class and create this function.

 ### Implement an Interface Class
 {% highlight verilog %}